 Sum each category.
 Now you have your bridge.

 If this feels manual and tedious, it is.
 That’s why mature SaaS companies use tools like ChartMogul or build custom data systems to automate bridge generation.
 But every company should build it manually at least once to understand what goes into it.
+Analyzing revenue bridge data by unit or different products can help identify which areas drive the most growth or churn.

 The revenue bridge patterns reveal everything about your business model health.